rancher/docs/content/rke/v0.1.x/en/quick-start-guide/_index.md

 ### Using `rke config`

-To create a new `cluster.yml`, you can run `rke config` and this command will query for all the information needed to build your cluster.
+To create a new `cluster.yml`, you can run `rke config` and this command prompts you for all the information needed to build your cluster.
 Review [our cluster configuration options]({{< baseurl >}}/rke/v0.1.x/en/config-options/) to understand what each question means.
 The ones that are required for this quick start guide are in the example below.

 > **Note:** As features are added into RKE, the list and order of questions may change.